mschiaffino/deviget-code-challenge/README.md

 - Use AWS S3 to host the app.
 - Postpone Reddit API integration: to avoid wasting scarce time, since an API response mock has been provided, the integration will be implemented only if time permits.
 Pagination will be implemented after API integration.
+- Use element IO componentes dependecy to avoid wating time working on styling.

 ## Project setup